 - Misuse technology such as phones, computers, and apps to track your whereabouts and monitor your contacts with other people?

-- Use aspects of your identity – such as your sexual orientation, gender identity or race — as a way to put you down or control you?
+- Use aspects of your identity, like your sexual orientation, gender identity, or race, to put you down or control you?

 - At times apologize, promise to make changes, be a better partner, and affirm that they love you and would never hurt you?

-- Make all the money-related decisions, deny you access to money, or make you account for all the money you have or earn?
+- Make all the money-related decisions, deny you access to money, or make your account for all the money you have or earn?

 - Joke about or threaten to use a weapon against you or someone you care about?